It’s referenced more than 300 times in the Bible, it’s also used in Egyptian medicine, Chinese medicine and Ayurvedic medicine.

 Our body tries to expel these foreign compounds using: respiration, defecation, urination, perspiration and lymphatic flow.
 Essential oils support all these five pathways to remove toxins.

-Firstly; don’t make the mistake of thinking you need a rack full of essential oils to reap any benefits.
+Firstly; don’t make the mistake of thinking you need a rack full of essential oils to reap the most benefits.
 Pick out a small selection that you think will suit your needs and try to incorporate them into your daily routine.

 Below is a list of my personal favorites; along with some handy oils to keep in your cupboard (not a complete list of everything)